Papyrus

 Kiosk Mode

-Kiosk mode is a specialized direct-link flow designed for shared devices — a check-in tablet at a front desk, a signing station in a waiting room, or any unattended device that a stream of different signers will use in sequence.
+Kiosk mode is a specialized public signing flow designed for shared devices — a check-in tablet at a front desk, a signing station in a waiting room, or any unattended device that a stream of different signers will use in sequence.

 Use this guide to decide when kiosk mode is the right fit, how to enable it, and how its runtime behavior differs from a standard direct link.